-Beef production now more efficient and emitting less GHGs in Canada
+Beef production now more efficient & emits less GHGs – Canada

 The Global Research Alliance’s Livestock Research Group has published a new case study on beef production in Canada.
 The study discovered that Canada produced 32% more beef in 2011 than in 1981, mostly due to higher carcass weights.
 This was done with 29% less breeding stock, 27% fewer slaughter cattle and 24% less land, and with a 14% reduction in greenhouse gas emissions intensity.